shaunakx3i/Shaunak-Demo/README.md

 # Heading
 This is a sentence.

-\n This is also a sentence but on line 3.
+This is also a sentence but on line 3.